-Today Kalamazoo hosts the Kalamazoo Promise, four higher learning institutions, nationally recognized healthcare systems, diverse and affordable housing, award winning water and water reclamation systems, and many parks, lakes, and golf courses.
+Today Kalamazoo hosts the Kalamazoo Promise, three higher learning institutions, two nationally recognized healthcare systems, diverse and affordable housing, award winning water and water reclamation systems, and many parks, lakes, and golf courses.
 A wide variety of industries and businesses call Kalamazoo home, including major players in the pharmaceutical, medical science, and craft beer industries.
-The City also offers a wide variety of cultural attractions that you might expect to find in larger metropolitan areas including music, visual art, dance, theatre, and more!
+The City also offers a many cultural attractions that you might only expect to find in larger metropolitan areas including music, visual art, dance, theatre, and more!

 Kalamazoo is located in southwestern Michigan approximately 136 miles west of Detroit, 73 miles southwest of Lansing, and 145 miles east of Chicago.
 The City, also the county seat, is easily accessible from both I-94 and U.S. 131, which cross the State from east to west and north to south, respectively.